10.3 Fall Risk and Mobility Decline Scenario

 | Fall or near fall | Possible injury even if resident says fine | Stay, call nurse, do not move unless danger |

 Environmental safety is continuous.
-Keep the call light within reach, bed in low position when care is complete, needed items accessible, and floor clear.
+Keep the call light within reach, the bed in low position when care is complete, needed items accessible, and the floor clear.
 Clean spills promptly or guard the area while help is obtained.
-Make sure wheelchair brakes lock, footrests are moved before transfer, and oxygen or urinary tubing is not underfoot.
-Use night lights if assigned.
-Answer call lights promptly, especially for residents who need toileting help.
+Confirm wheelchair brakes lock, footrests are moved before transfer, and oxygen or urinary tubing is not underfoot.
+Use night lights if assigned, and answer call lights quickly, especially for residents who need toileting help.

-If a resident starts to fall during a transfer or walk, do not try to catch full body weight by force.
-Use the gait belt if present, widen your stance, bend your knees, protect the head as much as possible, and ease the resident to the floor.
+If a resident begins to fall during a transfer or walk, do not try to catch the full body weight by force, which injures both of you.
+Use the gait belt if present, widen your stance, bend your knees, protect the head, and ease the resident to the floor along your leg.
 Call for help.
 After a fall, stay with the resident.
-Do not move the resident unless there is immediate danger such as fire or traffic in a hazardous area.
-The nurse must assess for injury.
+Do not move the resident unless there is immediate danger such as fire.
+The nurse must assess for injury, possibly checking for a shortened, externally rotated leg that suggests a hip fracture.
 Report exactly what you saw and heard.

 Do not use restraints as a shortcut for fall prevention.
-Tying a resident to a chair, blocking them in so they cannot move, or using side rails improperly can violate rights and increase injury risk.
+Tying a resident to a chair, blocking them so they cannot move, or raising all four side rails without an order can violate rights, cause entrapment, and increase injury and death risk.
 The CNA follows the care plan and facility policy.
 If a resident repeatedly tries to stand unsafely, report it.
-The care team may use assessment-based interventions such as toileting schedules, therapy review, closer observation, alarms if permitted by policy, footwear changes, pain control review, or environmental changes.
+The team may use assessment-based interventions such as toileting schedules, therapy review, closer observation, permitted alarms, footwear changes, pain-control review, or environmental changes.

 Fall Scenario Exam Rule